andrewcooke/bnum/README.md

 simple cases it shadows any global references (which are first resolved against class scope and then, on failure, against the surrounding scope).

-The only related solutions I can see are:
+The only solutions I can see are:

 1. Use a special value
 1. Use a special format for names